There is no mandatory retirement age at CMC.

 - Retain their faculty library privileges

 - Maintain access to college athletic facilities

 - Obtain a one-year, renewable parking permit at the standard faculty rate

 - Access Collins Dining Hall at the standard faculty rate

 - Continue to hold their faculty ID cards as required for their emeriti privileges

 By default, Emeriti faculty do not normally retain their campus office or laboratory spaces.
-If availability and circumstances permit, however, it may sometimes be possible for the College to provide some form of space accommodation, subject to change and to annual approval of both the Dean of the Faculty and affected departments.
+If availability and circumstances permit, however, it may sometimes be possible for the College to provide some form of access to a designated shared office space as available, subject to change and to annual approval of both the Dean of the Faculty and affected departments.

 13.4.3 Emeritus Teaching